-In the mid 1700s, Ephraim Tucker Farmhouse was built on a thirtyone-acre plot of rural landscape just outside of Westfield.
+In the mid-1700s, the Ephraim Tucker Farmhouse was built on a thirty-one-acre plot of rural landscape just outside of Westfield.
 In the early 1800s, John Locey purchased this property.
 It later become the George B. Osborn Tavern.
-In the late 1800s, the property was sold to the Westfield Golf Club and was converted into a 9-hole golf course, with the main farmhouse serving as the clubhouse.
+In the late 1800s, the property was sold to the Westfield Golf Club and converted to a 9-hole golf course, with the main farmhouse serving as the clubhouse.